HelenBrgg/DataGen/doc/index.md

 ![Structure Datagenerator](images/Structure_Datagenerator.png)

 Components:
-seeddatareater
+* seeddatareater
-baseeditor
+* baseeditor
-pattern generator
+* pattern generator

-elevation profile generator
+* elevation profile generator

+__main__ is the initial entry point.

+In the line
+>if __name__ == "__main__":

+the config is read and the functions are being called.
+First the reading of the seeddata, then the transformation of the timeseries.
+And lastly the generation of the new feature.